kmayerb/hla3/README.md

 # hla3

+### Description

 FOR RESEARCH USE ONLY

 This repository contains Python functions for inferring HLA-alleles from bulk TCR beta chain data.

-### Purpose

-A weight of evidence predictor of host-HLA allele genotype based on bulk TCR beta-chain repertoires.
+A simple weight of evidence predictor of host-HLA alleles based on bulk TCR beta-chain repertoires.

-This a simple approach attempting to infer whether an individual does or does not express a particular HLA allele of interest.

 ### Steps

-To attempt HLA inference, two steps are involved:
+Two steps are involved:

 1. Tabulate presence of diagnostic TCRs in bulk samples
 2. Weigh the relative evidence of each HLA-allele per sample